lhenon999/Cosc310IndividualProject/README.md

 - directions links to google maps with directions
 - zoom buttons bottom right or ⌘ + scroll

 The next component is the alerts panel, which displays alerts based on a list of requirements for each warehouse.
-To test this feature, different test items have been added to inventory of each warehouse.
+To test this feature, different prop items have been added to inventory of each warehouse.
 The list of requirements features different item ids and associated minimum quantity that is required at a warehouse.
 The alerts component displays an alert if the inventory of the selected warehouse has less of an item than is required.

 For example, if a warehouse is required to have at least 5 of item 123 but there is only 4 in it's inventory, then and alert will be displayed to notify the user that the warehouse is low on item 123.